emaginest/agents-hub/examples/rag/README.md

 The example uses the following core components from agents-hub:

 - **Agent**: A standard agent that uses the tools to perform RAG operations
-- **PGVectorTool**: Provides methods for managing collections, storing documents, and searching
+- **PGVector**: Provides methods for managing collections, storing documents, and searching
 - **ScraperTool**: Provides methods for scraping content from URLs

 ### FastAPI Application (app.py)